20 November 2012

 The IOC Debriefing of the London 2012 Games in Rio sees organisers of London 2012 sharing knowledge and experiences with Rio 2016.

 Restrictions (see end of shotlist).
-VNR distributed by AP Corporate Services on behalf of the IOC.
+VNR distributed by AP Assignments on behalf of the IOC.

 As Rio de Janeiro continues to prepare for the next Summer Olympic Games in 2016, the International Olympic Committee (IOC) this week is providing Rio 2016 - as well as other future Olympic Games organisers - with a vital opportunity to learn from the first-hand experiences and knowledge of the previous host, London.

 The IOC Debriefing is part of a broader transfer of knowledge programme aimed at strengthening and deepening the impact that future Olympic Games, and in particular Rio 2016, can have in terms of leaving lasting legacies for the communities that host them.

 IOC Debriefing of the London 2012 Games - in Rio general views

 Various shots of Debriefing session and ceremonial awarding of Olympic Baton from Lord Sebastian Coe (London 2012) to Carlos Nuzman (Rio 2016)